RAIN SCREEN HARDWOOD SIDING TYPES

 It really depends on what you are looking for in a siding material.
 Vinyl siding is lower cost than wood siding.
 And vinyl siding is easier to care for than any wood siding that needs to be repainted or refinished.
 If you want your hardwood siding to weather to a silvery gray appearance, the maintenance is about the same as vinyl siding.

 From an appearance standpoint vinyl siding comes in many colors and styles.
 But cheap vinyl siding looks cheap.
 It covers your house but doesn’t help your property value.
 Higher grades of vinyl siding look better, but at the end of the day, vinyl siding is still plastic.
-If you love the warm natural beauty of real wood, nothing compares to the look and value of wood siding.
+If you love the warm natural beauty of real wood, nothing compares to the look and value of hardwood siding.